SoftUni-Internal/interactive-content/EN/02-Function-Context/01-what-is-this.md

 [slide hideTitle]

-# "this" Referring to the Global Object
+# "This" Referring to the Global Object

 If `this` is used on its own, it always returns the global object - `Object [global]`